 Recommended by Elisa from World in Paris

-The main sight in Barranco is El Puente de los Suspiros, (the Bridge of Sights), a wooden bridge very popular with lovers (hence its name) which leads to the beach.
+The main sight in Barranco is El Puente de Los Suspiros (the Bridge of Sights), a wooden bridge popular with lovers (hence its name) leading to the beach.
 Also, the main square is beautiful, full of colorful flowers, sculptures, and nice colonial buildings.

-Finally, Barranco is a good place to taste dishes, more or less sophisticated, with plenty of restaurants to choose from.
+Finally, Barranco is a good place to taste more or less sophisticated dishes, with plenty of restaurants to choose from.

-Amoramar and La Canta Rana restaurants, for example, are great for Peruvian ceviche and seafood.
+For example, Amoramar and La Canta Rana restaurants are great for Peruvian ceviche and seafood.

 11. Eat Delicious Peruvian Dishes

 Recommended by Claire Sturzaker from Tales of a Backpacker

 Peru is renowned for its cuisine, which is some of the most exciting and delicious food in the world.